 Mining rights are protected by the rule of law in Albania.
 In practice, completion of judiciary processes takes approximately four to six years (from filing of the claims at the first instance court until issuance of a decision of the Supreme Court).
-This is due to the lack of experience of the judges in the civil courts and the fact that administrative courts have not yet been established.
+This is due to the lack of experience of the judges in the civil courts.
+In order to mitigate the current problem and aiming to simplify the relevant litigation procedures and execution of court decisions, subject to administrative disputes between both individuals and juridical persons and public bodies, the Albanian parliament has recently approved Law No. 49/2012 'On the Organisation and Functioning of Administrative Courts and Judgment of Administrative Disputes' (which has not yet entered into force).

 Additionally, if the permit is granted within the framework of the Public Procurement Law or the Concession Law, disqualified bidders may file administrative appeals with the Albanian Public Procurement Commission.
 The decision of the Public Procurement Commission constitutes a final administrative decision.
-Afterwards, the claimant may file its claim (should the claimant be not satisfied by the decision) with the court, within 30 days after receipt of the notification of the decision of Public Procurement Commission.
+Afterwards, the claimant may file its claim (should the claimant not be satisfied by the decision) with the court, within 30 days after receipt of the notification of the decision of Public Procurement Commission.